live

 The fashion industry accounts for almost one-tenth of all carbon emissions worldwide, and the waste it produces significantly impacts our environment.
 With the problem on track to keep growing, we have a part to play in the solution.

-This section is dedicated to all things related to the Night-Time Economy in Dublin.
-Here, you’ll find updates on what Dublin’s Night-Time Economy Advisor has been up to, along with various initiatives Dublin City Council is implementing to enhance our city after dark.
-Dublin Nights – Help Zone: Project Overview Location: Dublin City Centre The Dublin Nights – Help Zone is a night-time welfare initiative designed to provide support and safety for individuals in Dublin’s nightlife scene.
-S
+This is a dedicated section relating to the Night-Time Economy in Dublin, where you’ll find updates on what Dublin’s Night-Time Economy Advisor has been up to, along with various initiatives Dublin City Council is implementing to enhance our city after dark.
+Dublin by Dusk

 Repurposing?
 Dublin is full of it these days.
 Old distilleries become luxury apartments, a former telephone exchange transforms into a supermarket, and an ex-railway station becomes a bar.
 Check out Bank of Ireland on College Green for an earlier and perhaps more noble example of repurposing in the city.
 Standing on the traffic island on College Green and looking up, it’s difficult not to be impressed.
 Surely this is t